t-shain/Data-Structure-Notes/Trees.md

 ### Tree Search/ Traversal

 #### Depth-First search
-> Visit a parent before you vist the children
+>* This algo goes straight down the left then works backwards through the tree and pop nodes from a stack if they have already been visited.
-> This algo goes straight down the left then works backwards through the tree and pop nodes from a stack if they have already been visited.
+>>* __Visit a parent before you vist the children__
 >>* Start at the root node.
 Visit it.
 >>* Repeat
 >>>- If the current node has a child that has not been visited, visit that node.